Phoenix (Breaking Bad)

 "Phoenix" is the twelfth episode of the second season of the American television crime drama series Breaking Bad.
+The episode aired on AMC on May 24, 2009.

 Plot

 Walter White barely delivers the inventory of drugs to Gus Fring in time, but misses his daughter Holly's birth.
 He arrives at the hospital, where he finds that Ted Beneke drove Skyler White there.
 At Jesse Pinkman's apartment, Jane Margolis wakes up when she is phoned by her father, Donald, because she is late for a Narcotics Anonymous meeting.
 At lunch afterward, she does not mention that she has started using heroin again, and acts as though she does not know Jesse when her father asks about him.
 Jesse, seeing the aftermath of Walt's search, initially believes he was robbed, but then listens to the phone messages Walt left.
 Walt, unable to tell anyone else in his family about the money, privately shows Holly the stacks of cash hidden in the garage walls.
 Later, Jesse shows up at Walt's classroom to ask for his share of the money, which Walt refuses because he believes it will further Jesse's addiction.
-He promises to pay Jesse when he knows that Jesse and Jane are clean.
+He promises to pay Jesse when he knows that Jesse is clean.

 Later, Jesse and Jane inject heroin in his apartment.
 As he passes out, Jesse complains about Walt holding out on him, telling Jane that he is owed $480,000.
 Donald calls Jane again when she is late for another rehab meeting; unbeknownst to Jane, he is waiting directly outside.
 Seeing her emerging from Jesse's door, he barges in and finds evidence of them both using heroin.
 He is furious that she has relapsed and calls the police, but doesn't finish it to make an official report when Jane promises she will enter rehab the next day.
 He relents and gives her another chance.
 Meanwhile, Walter Jr. has put up a website so that people can donate to Walt's cancer surgery utilizing PayPal.
 Walt does not want to accept charity, especially because he earned the money to pay for his treatment, but cannot reveal its source to his family.
 Saul Goodman tells him that he will contact a hacker to launder the money, making it look like it is coming from computers all over the world and averting suspicions by putting in small amounts.